DevScholar/c-for-js-devs/src/resource-management/index.md

 # Resource Management

-Previous section on [memory management] explains the differences between JavaScript and Rust when it comes to GC, ownership and finalizers.
+Previous section on [memory management] explains the differences between JavaScript and C when it comes to GC.
 It is highly recommended to read it.

 This section is limited to providing an example of a fictional _database connection_ involving a SQL connection to be properly closed/disposed/dropped.